Contact

 How to assess if someone lacks capacity to make a decision?

-If you suspect that you or a close family member may be starting to lack capacity, there is a two stage process to follow.
+If you suspect that you or a close family member may be starting to lack capacity to make a particular decision, there is a two stage process to follow.

-• Communicate their decision – by any means (i.e. verbally or by sign language).
+• Communicate (by any means, i.e. verbally or by sign language) their decision?

 For complex decisions a medical or health professional can complete a capacity assessment.

-It is better to plan ahead than to wait to act until you or a family member loses capacity.
+It is better to plan ahead than to wait to act until you or a family member loses capacity insofar as a particular decision is concerned.
 Having Lasting Powers of Attorney (LPAs) in place now will give you peace of mind, as your attorneys will be able to deal with your affairs at what is likely to be a difficult time for you and your family.

 There are two types of LPA